North of Albany

 North of Albany (Au nord d'Albany) is a 2022 Canadian drama film directed by Marianne Farley (in her directorial debut) from a screenplay she co-wrote with Claude Brie.
 It stars Céline Bonnier, Zeneb Blanchet, and Eliott Plamondon as a Canadian family who run away to the United States.
 The film was shot in the province of Quebec in the midst of the COVID-19 pandemic in late 2020.
-The film premiered at Cinéfest on September 19, 2022, and is scheduled to be released in theaters on December 2, 2022, by Maison 4:3.
+The film premiered at Cinéfest on September 19, 2022, and was released in theaters on December 2, 2022, by Maison 4:3.

 Premise

 A single mother, Annie, flees from the Canadian city of Montreal with her two children Sarah and Felix after Sarah physically attacks a bully.
 The family's car breaks down, stranding them in the Adirondacks in the American state of New York.
 There, they meet local mechanic Paul who helps them confront the real reasons they are on the run.